xiaonengmiao/Cpp_Primer/Ch02/README.md

 > What are the differences between int, long, long long, and short?
 Between an unsigned and a signed type?
 Between a float and a double?

+`int` is at least 16 bits, `long` at least 32 bits, while `long long` at least 64 bits.

+A `signed` type can represent negative or positive number (including zero), while an `unsigned` type can only represent values greater than or equal to zero.

+`float` is represented in one word (32 bits), `double` in two words (64 bits).

 ##Exercise 2.2

 > To calculate a mortgage payment, what types would you use for the rate, principal, and payment?
 Explain why you selected each type.

+use `double` or `float`.

+since rate most like 3.2%, principal like 1000.00, and parment like 3500.00.

 ##Exercise 2.3